The Birthday Party (novel): Plot summary

 Marco Timoleon is born somewhere in Anatolia in 1903 to a railway engineer father and a schoolteacher mother.
 When he is one year old, his parents move to İzmir, where he spends his childhood and adolescence.
 A mediocre pupil, he drops out of high school at 18, only months before graduation, having already proven his business acumen at the age of 15 by buying a dilapidated boat, repairing it himself and then renting it out.
 One day his father walks out on his family, never to be seen, or heard of, again, and in 1921, during the Greco-Turkish War, Timoleon decides to seek his fortune in Argentina.
 Leaving his mother behind, he travels to Buenos Aires and starts working for a telephone company.
 It is in South America that he lays the foundation of his wealth, operating on both sides of the law and increasingly applying as yet unheard of business practices such as closing contracts to transport oil on tankers that have not been built yet.
 During that time he also makes the acquaintance of Dr Aristide Patrikios, a physician and fellow Greek who will become his only lifelong friend.
 As far as his private life is concerned, in his younger years it never occurs to Timoleon to get married, but he has countless love affairs, also with married women.

-In 1939, already a rich man, and—erroneously—known to business rivals and competitors as "The Turk," he moves his company headquarters to New York City, and during the Second World War his growing fleet services both the Allies and the Axis powers, resulting in even greater profit.
-All the time carrying on with his turbulent love life, only after his 40th birthday does Timoleon think the time has come for him to get married and have offspring.
-From a bourgeois background himself, he has always been in awe of old money and aristocracy and resentful of, and at the same time attracted by, the upper crust, so he starts courting the 16-year-old daughter of shipping tycoon Daniel Negri, Miranda, who is still attending prep school.
+In 1939, having become rich man, and erroneously nicknamed by business competitors as "the Turk," he moves his company headquarters to New York City.
+During the Second World War his growing fleet services both the Allies and the Axis powers, resulting in increased profit.
+All the time carrying on with his love life, only after his 40th birthday does Timoleon think the time has come for him to get married and have offspring.
+From a middle-class background himself, he has always been in awe of aristocracy and attracted by the richer classes, so he starts courting the 16-year-old daughter of shipping tycoon Daniel Negri, Miranda, who is still attending prep school.
 In 1948, against her father's wish, the couple get married when Miranda is 19 and Timoleon is 44 years old.